 Most colleges base grades on a 4-point scale, with points assigned to each grade (A=4, B=3, C=2, D=1, F=0).
 To compute your GPA for one term you need only complete three simple mathematical steps: multiply, add, divide.
 Multiply the number of points representing the grade you receive for each course times the number of credit hours for the course.
-Add the points for all courses to determine the total number of points by the number of credit hours attempted that term.
+Add the points for all courses to determine the total number of points earned for the term.
+Divide the total points by the number of credit hours attempted that term.
 The result will be your GPA, also called the cumulative average or grade point ratio (GPR).
 College catalogs show how the system may differ at individual schools.